What is Body Dysmorphia: Symptoms, Causes, and Treatment

 • Beauty ideals

-Psychological factors often lead to fear people are noticing, judging, or talking about perceived defects or flaws [6].
-This may fuel behaviors and ultimately lead to deterioration of quality of life.
+Psychological factors often lead to fear that people are noticing, judging, or talking about perceived defects or flaws.6 This may fuel behaviors and ultimately lead to deterioration of quality of life.

 Why Getting Surgery Doesn’t Work

-When surgery goes ahead, it is frequently perceived to be unsuccessful, while in cases where satisfaction is achieved, 50% of people with BDD have been shown to develop a preoccupation with a previously unaffected body part [8].
-People with BDD are at high risk for depression and suicide and have been shown to have a greater degree of distress than people with depression, diabetes, or bipolar disorder [10].
+When surgery goes ahead, it is frequently perceived to be unsuccessful, while in cases where satisfaction is achieved, 50% of people with BDD have been shown to develop a preoccupation with a previously unaffected body part.8 People with BDD are at high risk for depression and suicide and have been shown to have a greater degree of distress than people with depression, diabetes, or bipolar disorder.9

-They tend to avoid social situations because they do not want others to see and judge them, and because their perceived defect causes them to be afraid of dating or intimacy [8].
+They tend to avoid social situations because they do not want others to see and judge them, and because their perceived defect causes them to be afraid of dating or intimacy.8

 They may employ unhelpful strategies to help them endure such situations, such as drinking alcohol to excess, or they may become housebound.
-Because of this, attempts at following a course of study or taking part in paid employment are frequently disrupted.
+As a result, attempts to follow a course of study or engage in paid employment are frequently disrupted.

-All of these factors may lead to interpersonal difficulties with family members who cannot understand the extent of the disability which the person with BDD faces [8].
+All of these factors may lead to interpersonal difficulties with family members who cannot understand the extent of the disability that the person with BDD faces.8

 Another behavior experienced among some individuals with BDD includes violent behavior, with approximately one-third of people with BDD reporting violence related to their symptoms.